 - YouTube for nonprofits that allows for the use of video content to reach audiences.
 The organization can also process donations on the platform

-There is a lot to gain from the Google for nonprofits platform.
+There is a lot to gain from Google for a nonprofit platform.
 The organization gets to save money while generating publicity for the organization.

 3. Video Marketing